James Bamford: The Puzzle Palace and threat of prosecution

-NSA Raid on the Marshall Library
+NSA raid on the Marshall Library

 Following publication, however, the NSA continued its efforts against Bamford.
 While writing The Puzzle Palace, the author made extensive use of documents from the George C. Marshall Research Library in Virginia.
 These included the private correspondence of William F. Friedman, one of the founders of the NSA.
-Although none of the documents were classified, following the book's release the NSA sent agents to the library to order their removal.
+Although none of the documents was classified, following the book's release the NSA sent agents to the library to order their removal.
 The action led to a lawsuit (631 F.Supp.
 416 (1986)) by the American Library Association (ALA) against the NSA, charging that the agency had no right to enter a private library and classify and remove Friedman's private papers.
-Although the court criticized NSA, saying it “does not condone by any means NSA’s cavalier attitude toward its classification determination,” it nevertheless found in the agency's favor and dismissed the suit.
+Although the court criticized NSA, saying it "does not condone by any means NSA's cavalier attitude toward its classification determination," it nevertheless found in the agency's favor and dismissed the suit.
 The ALA appealed the dismissal to the U.S. Court of Appeals but Ruth Bader Ginsburg, who was at that time a judge on that court, ruled that the ALA lacked standing in the case.
 At the library, Bamford also had access to the private papers of Marshall S. Carter, a former director of the NSA whom he had interviewed.
 But after the book was published, agency officials met with Carter at a secure location in Colorado, where he was in retirement, and threatened him with prosecution if he did not immediately close his collection and refrain from further interviews.
 Carter reluctantly agreed to the demands.